Starke427/Windows-Security-Policy/README.md

 Audit Other Privilege Use Events – Not Configured

-Audit Sensitive Privilege Use – Success
+Audit Sensitive Privilege Use – Success  # Failure auditing is recommended per MSFT, but is very noisey and not included by default

 ### System
 System security policy settings and audit events allow you to track system-level changes to a computer that are not included in other categories and that have potential security implications.